Pure State Tomography with Fourier Transformation

 The quantum circuits for both protocols share a universal form.
-There are two parts at each protocol.
-One is related to partial Fourier transformation between the auxiliary qubit and the $N$-th qubit.
-The other is related to the quantum version of reduction gate $U_{N+1}^{\ominus 1}$.
-If we treat the reduction gate as a basic quantum operation, the circuits are extendable.
-This is potential available by spatially encoded qubits in optical system \cite{zhao2015experimental}.
-If not, we can use several generalized control not operation in Fig.(\ref{U1}).
-The circuits for $N+1$-qubit can be obtained from $N$-qubit by adding an operation.
-We relabel the qubits in the circuits for $N$-qubit pure state tomography as $q_1,\cdots,q_{N}$; the new $(N+1)$-th qubit and auxiliary qubit as $q_0$ and $a$.
-The added operation is $X^{q_1\cdots q_{N}a}$ acting on qubit $q_0$.
-If the qubits $q_1,\cdots,q_{N},a$ are all 1, the qubit $q_0$ flips.
-If not, the qubit $q_0$ remains.
+There are two parts for each protocol.
+One is related to the partial Fourier transformation between the auxiliary qubit and the $N$-th qubit.
+The other is related to the quantum version of reduction gate, $U_{N+1}^{\ominus 1}$.
+As shown in Fig.(\ref{protocol1}), $I^{\otimes N}\otimes |0\rangle\langle0|+U_{N}^{\ominus 1} \otimes |1\rangle\langle 1|=(I^{\otimes N}\otimes X )\cdot U_{N+1}^{\ominus 1}$.
+The gate $U_{N+1}^{\ominus 1}$ is fundamental in classical computation and is easily realized with one high-dimension photon system \cite{zhao2015experimental}.
+It is used in the protocol proposed by Goyeneche et al. \cite{PhysRevLett.115.090401}.
+For a general physical system, it is decomposed into the circuits shown in Fig.(\ref{U1}).
+Using Lemma 6.1 and 7.2 described in \cite{Barenco1995}, each multi-qubit conditional gate can be decomposed into $O(N^2)$ one-qubit gates and controlled NOT gates.
+The tomography circuits for $N+1$-qubit can be obtained from $N$-qubit by performing an additional operation.
+The qubits in the circuits for $N$-qubit pure state tomography are relabeled as $q_1,\cdots,q_{N}$.
+The new $(N+1)$-th qubit and the auxiliary qubit are relabeled as $q_0$ and $a$, respectively.
+The additional operation is denoted as $X^{q_1\cdots q_{N}a}$, acting on qubit $q_0$.
+If the qubits $q_1,\cdots,q_{N},a$ are all 1, the qubit $q_0$ will flip.
+If not, the qubit $q_0$ will remain.

-\emph{Simulation.} --As nowadays quantum devices are still in the NISQ era, noise is inevitably introduced during the information processing.
-To test the feasibility of our protocols, their performances are investigated with a white noise model, which mainly causes the decoherence effects.
-Therefore, the states considered is no longer a pure state.
+\emph{Simulation} --Currently, as quantum devices are still in the NISQ era, noise is inevitably introduced during information processing.
+To test the feasibility of the proposed protocols, their performances were investigated with a white noise model, which causes decoherence effects.
+Therefore, the states considered are no longer pure quantum states.

-where $\lambda$ measures the scale of the noise in the device, $I$ is the max mixture state introduced by noisy quantum device.
+where $\lambda$ is the measure of the noise in the device, $I$ is the max-mixture state introduced by the noisy quantum device, and $\ket{\phi}$ is the state to be reconstructed.

-For each numerical experiment, 100 random states $\{\ket{\phi}\}$ are prepared and then tested with both protocols 1 and 2.
-The initial random state $\ket{\phi}$ is generated from $\ket{0...0}$ via a random operator which is distributed uniformly according to the Haar measure.
-Then the averaged fidelity is calculated via estimating the phases and amplitudes according to both protocol 1 and 2, with the size of system scaling from $1$ to $7$, which is denoted as $N$.
-The results are shown in Fig.(\ref{simulation1}).
-In the simulation, the different noise levels are studied, where $\lambda=0$, $0.01$ and $0.02$.
-The fidelity decays with the increasing of $\lambda$ and $N$, which are the scale of the noise and the size of system, respectively.
-However, the performance from a larger system is more sensitive to the noise level as it is all good if $\lambda=0$.
-If the noise introduced is controllable and limited, the protocols produce a comparable good results.